How to Go to a Supermarket and Buy Only What You Planned to Buy

 Shopping is one of the many activities Americans pride themselves in.
-It has evolved from the simple act of just going to buy items from a nearby grocery shop and has become one of the multimillion dollar industries driving the all-powerful American economy.
-Super markets have grown from the basic markets they were before.
-In the past, fish, fruit, diary and clothing markets were not all in the same place, and an entire day could be spent trying to get all these basic commodities (Dean, 2008).
-The whole idea of super markets was created to bring these separate entities under one roof for easier access by the customers.
-Supermarkets started opening their doors to Americans in the 1920’s and 1930’s.
-Chain stores were the immediate ancestors to the modern day super markets.
+It has evolved from the simple act of just going to buy items from a nearby grocery shop, and has become one of the multimillion dollar industries driving the all-powerful American economy.
+Supermarkets have grown from the basic markets they were before.
+In the past, fish, fruit, diary, and clothing markets were not all in the same place, and an entire day could be spent trying to get all these basic commodities (Dean, 2008).
+The whole idea of supermarkets was created to bring these separate entities under one roof for easier access for the customers.
+Supermarkets began opening their doors to Americans in the 1920s and 1930s.
+Chain stores were the immediate ancestors to the modern day supermarkets.

 With all these distractions on the rise, it is essential to create a shopping list to avoid overspending and indulging in activities that will deter the shopper from achieving his or her objectives.
-A list is a group of products and services, to be purchased by the individual who wrote it.
+A list is often used for groups of products and services to be purchased by the individual who wrote it.
 List creation quantifies the money needed to purchase the products on the list.
-It is also an excellent budget planning device as it helps examine the amount of money spent on every shopping excursion, and forecasts the future spending trends of that household.
+It is also an excellent budget planning device, as it helps examine the amount of money spent on every shopping excursion, and forecasts the future spending trends of that household.
 A list should be flexible to accommodate the various variations of products with the ever changing consumer market (Stahlberg & Maila, 2010).
-That is to say that product introduction, or withdrawal, from the consumer market happens every other day, and the list should have a monetary tolerance for those variations; for a similar product might be more expensive.
+That is to say that product introduction, or withdrawal, from the consumer market happens every other day; the list should have a monetary tolerance for those variations, as a similar product might be more expensive.
 With shopping, it is also common knowledge that a desire for a certain product may arise when an individual is within the confines of the store.
-This feeling is impulse pleasure.
+This feeling is impulsive pleasure.
 This is a common occurrence amongst shoppers.
-To avoid this condition ruining one’s budget, it is standard practice for an individual to add extra money into the budget to cushion the rest of the list from these unforeseen expenses.
+To avoid this condition ruining the budget, it is standard practice for an individual to add extra money into the budget to cushion the rest of the list from these unforeseen expenses.

 Dean, A. (2008).
 Shopping on a budget.
 London: Flame Tree Pub.